vsbron/bronflix-2024-react/README.md

 - **Detailed Pages**: Each movie, show, and actor has its dedicated page with rich information, including posters, overviews, cast/crew, and similar recommendations.
 - **Seamless Navigation**: Users can click on items to navigate to their respective pages for more detailed information.
 - **User Authentication**: Users can sign up, log in, and access their personalized profile, enhancing their experience with saved preferences and recommendations.
+- **Responsive Design**: Supports mobile devices with a minimum width of 360px.

 ### Search Functionality